FMI logo

 Hy-Vee Inc. – Hy-Vee Supports the American Heart Association Through Fundraising and Education

-Hy-Vee partnered with the American Heart Association to support its Life Is Why campaign, raising more than $265,000 in May through a register roundup initiative across its stores.
-The campaign also provided free CPR education in four markets, helping customers and employees learn life-saving skills.
+Hy-Vee partnered with the American Heart Association to support its Life Is Why campaign, raising more than $265,000 in May through an in-store register roundup initiative.
+The campaign also provided free CPR education in four markets.

-By combining fundraising with accessible education, Hy-Vee amplified awareness of cardiovascular disease and stroke while reinforcing its commitment to healthier communities.
+By combining fundraising with accessible education, Hy-Vee amplified awareness of cardiovascular disease and stroke.
 The initiative reached more than 1.3 million through media coverage and internal engagement.
-This partnership reflects Hy-Vee’s broader mission to make lives easier, healthier and happier – one customer and community at a time.

 Neighborhood Health Improvement Honorable Mention Recipient: Brookshire Grocery Company, BCG Community Kitchen